AnthonySinitsa/city-explorer/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+Name of feature:

+Estimate of time needed to complete:

+Start time:

+Finish time:

+Actual time needed to complete: